Department of Social Work

 Most minors range from 18-24 credits.
 Those few minors with more than 24 credits may affect the number of free electives allowed.

 Course Sequencing and Suggested Schedule

 The suggested course sequence below for entry to ETSU assumes that SOWK 1010 , PSYC 1310 , SOCI 1020 , MATH 1530 , CSCI 1100 (or Proficiency Exam), and one human biology course (BIOL 1010 /BIOL 1011 , BIOL 1020 /BIOL 1021 , BIOL 1110 /BIOL 1111 , HSCI 2010 /HSCI 2011 ), HDAL 2310 , and PSCI 1120 have been taken prior to ETSU matriculation.
 Other courses on the ETSU Social Work degree plan that have not been taken at another institution can be used to fill in each semester’s schedule.
-No more than six (6) credits will be accepted as Social Work credit.
+We will accept nine (9) credits of social work courses to transfer.
 Transfer credit for Social Work courses are governed by the Tennessee Transfer Pathways or articulation agreements.
 Requests to receive additional credit for transfer courses in social work must be submitted to the BSW Program Director who, along with other faculty, will determine course equivalency using submitted documentation such as copies of the catalog course description, course syllabus, and the name of the course text.
 Credit for SOWK courses numbered 2000 and above must be from a program accredited by CSWE.